Deesingh92/Savage-MMA-Gym/README.md

 The main colours used in the web are:

-- light grey: considered the colour of architecture, commerce and theory.
-Some psychologies studies agreed the grey brings; neutrality, wisdom, intelligence, futuristic, resignation, stable, dignity, and compromise.

-- Orange :  Orange is often described as an energetic colour.
-It may call to mind feelings of enthusiasm and excitement.
-Because orange is a high-energy color, many sports teams use orange in their uniforms, mascots, and branding.

-Also Orange is an attention getting color, highly stimulating and friendly.

-Characteristic that suit perfectly with the needs and goals of the website.

-The color orange is often associated with spiritual practices including meditation and compassion.

-- White :  White represents purity or innocence.

-White is bright and can create a sense of space or add highlights.
-Designers often use the colour white to make rooms seem larger and more spacious, and I tried to transmit the  inner space that

-yoga can bring to the students using the colour on the website, and the breathing space.
+- Dark Red: Symbolism: Red is often associated with passion, strength, and power, which aligns well with the intense nature of MMA.
+It represents the energy and determination exhibited by fighters in the ring.

+Visual Impact: Dark red is a bold and attention-grabbing color.
+It can help create a strong visual impact and draw visitors' attention to key elements on the website, such as headlines, buttons, or important information.

+Contrast and Legibility: Dark red can provide a striking contrast against lighter colors, making it easier to read text and navigate the website.
+It can enhance legibility and ensure that important information stands out

+- Black:  Black can be an effective choice, it's essential to consider the overall design, usability, and accessibility of the website.
+Proper use of white space, typography, and other design elements will ensure that the website remains visually engaging and user-friendly.

+Elegance and Sophistication: Black is often associated with elegance, sophistication, and power.
+Using black as a dominant color can give the website a sleek and stylish look, creating a sense of professionalism that aligns with the high-level athletic competition in MMA.

+- Off-White: Clean and Modern Aesthetic: Off-white is a neutral color that creates a clean and modern look.
+It provides a sense of simplicity and minimalism, which can be visually appealing and make the website feel more contemporary.

+Focus on Content: Off-white backgrounds can help draw attention to the content on the website, such as images, videos, and written information.
+The neutral color allows the content to take center stage without distractions, ensuring that visitors can easily engage with the MMA-related information.

+Contrast and Readability: Off-white provides a good contrast against darker text, making it easier to read.
+This is particularly important for websites that contain a lot of textual information or articles related to MMA events, techniques, or fighter profiles.

-- Links : The colour of the Links to navigate in the ahimsa.html are blue with the purpose to made easy to users to identify that they are external links.
+- Links : The colour of the Links to navigate in the index.html are off-white with the purpose to made easy to users to identify that they are external links.

 + Typography:

-- Ubuntu = H2 and H3 and H4
+- Rubik Wet Paint = Logo

+- Roboto Slab = Section Headings

-- Lato = Paragraphs
+- PT Sans = Paragraphs

 + Images:

-- Background Image/ Hero Image/ home page: I used a yoga bright picture of a yoga studio class with the teacher and some students practicing yoga and smiling to each other. to invite New      students to try the experience, and transmit that studio can be a peaceful place to disconnet.
+- Background Image/ Hero Image/ home page: I used a image of a man posing in a MMA stance using the the same color pallete to match the rest of the website, to provide light and flowing website.

-- Sections images: In the other sections I used images of yoga practicioners doing some fancy poses to try to create some motivation in  users, to invited them to start or keep practicing yoga.
+- Sections images: In the other sections I used images of MMA coaches doing some fancy poses to try to create some motivation in  users, to invited them to start or keep practicing MMA.

-- Ahimsa image: I choose a picture where a practicioner is in a meditation pose, to transmit the spiritual part of yoga.
+- Classes image: I choose a picture where coaches are sparring, to show the hardwork involved in classes at Savage Strike MMA
 ## Wireframes:

 The Basic structure of Rock Bristol Yoga School was skectched using [balsamiq](https://balsamiq.com/).